 Box Office Bomb: Budget, $63 million.
 Box office, $37,030,102 (domestic), $100,853,753 (worldwide).
 At the time of its release, the film was ravaged by critics for its messages, dark humor, and violence, and was K.O'ed at the box office.
 Fox owner Rupert Murdoch never forgave executive Bill Mechanic for greenlighting this film, and was rumored to be one of the reasons why Mechanic was fired from the studio (though the official reason was another bomb that also became a cult classic— Titan A.E.).
 Thankfully, the film managed to become a huge Cult Classic, being voted as one of the greatest movies of all time in multiple magazine polls, and one of David Fincher's best films.

 Creator-Preferred Adaptation: Palahniuk has spoken on several occasions about how he prefers the film over his novel, to the point the book now slightly embarrasses him.
 He specifically mentioned that he thinks the film's ending is far superior to the novel's.
 He also commends the film for giving more focus to the narrator's relationship to Marla, and has described the narrator's character arc as him "reaching the point where he can commit to a woman".

-Dyeing for Your Art: As the filming went on, Norton deliberately lost weight and slept little while Pitt exercised and got tanned.
+Dyeing for Your Art: As the filming went on, Edward Norton deliberately lost weight and slept little while Brad Pitt exercised and got tanned.
 One character wasting away while the other gets stronger has plot relevance here.